 Automation is transforming our economy.
 Job losses over the coming decades may be as high as 47 percent, some analysts predict.
 But how accurate are these warnings?
 Is your job at risk?

 The reality is far more nuanced than many analysts let on.
 In fact, dire warnings about machine learning and augmented intelligence can be misleading.
 Context is key.
 So let’s take a step back and look at how many jobs (and what kinds) will be impacted by automation.

 First, some automation data

-Automation will displace almost 22.7 million jobs by 2025, according a Forrester Research report.
+Automation will displace almost 22.7 million jobs by 2025, according a recent report.
 However, the same report found that automation will create 13.6 million new jobs.
 The result will be a net loss of 9.1 million jobs between 2015- 2025.

 A recent study by McKinsey & Company found that repetitive work activities are most likely to be automated.
 That includes data collection, data processing, and many types of physical or service work.
 This will heavily impact lower-skilled and lower-paid jobs.
 There are huge implications here.
 What is the future of labor, in a world powered by augmented intelligence?
 We can’t say for certain.

 For now, this infographic from the McKinsey & Company report offers an interesting perspective: